 Let me start with saying that I just love this muzzleloader.
 The system is absolutely amazing.
 Here are a few things I have done with the setup of my muzzleloader.

 I went with a Vortex Viper 4-16x44 HST (#ad) with MOA reticle.
 I'm happy with this choice.
-Dailing for wind at range is nice to have on a scope with ballistics much less than my 28 Nosler I am used to shooting at distance.
+Dialing for wind at range is nice to have on a scope with ballistics much less than my 28 Nosler I am used to shooting at distance.
 A Viper HS-LR would also be a great choice as well maybe even better with 24 MOA in a single rotation of the turret.
-I put a 20 MOA rail on the muzzleloader but honestly it really doesn't need it.
-At elevations I shoot at a 450 yard shot is only a 12 MOA adjustment with a 100 yard zero.
-Without a 20 MOA rail I could probably still dial up shots out to 800 yards.
+I put a 20 MOA rail on the muzzleloader but honestly, it really doesn't need it.
+With a 100 yard zero, at elevations I shoot at, a 450-yard shot is only a 12 MOA adjustment.
+With a 0 MOA rail, I could likely still dial-up shots out to 800 yards maxing out my Vortex Viper HST (#ad) with 34 MOA adjustment for this distance.
 This is incredible for a muzzleloader.

 I added an extra 4th shim to the stock to get more length of pull and keep the scope off my forehead.
 To do this I only needed to get some longer screws from the hardware store.
 Being really tall and having a long neck I have to add length to all my rifles and it was easy to add the extra length with this system.